techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 php bin/console doctrine:fixtures:load
 ```

+> If you get an error stating that `An exception occurred in driver: SQLSTATE[HY000] [2002] No such file or directory`, check your `.env` file and [replace `DATABASE_HOST=localhost` by `DATABASE_HOST=127.0.0.1`](https://stackoverflow.com/a/9251924/1232793).

-__NOTE__ If you do not have [Yarn](https://yarnpkg.com), a Javascript package manager, installed, you will need to install and configure this.
-So go to their [Installation](https://yarnpkg.com/lang/en/docs/install/) page and follow the instructions for installing and configuring Yarn first.
+> __NOTE:__ If you do not have [Yarn](https://yarnpkg.com) installed (a JavaScript package manager), you will need to install and configure this.
+So, go to their [installation](https://yarnpkg.com/lang/en/docs/install/) page and follow the instructions for installing and configuring Yarn first.

-Let's install the third party libraries used to make the blog look nicer visually with the following command:
+Lastly, you will need to install third party libraries (used to make the blog look nicer visually) with the following command:

 ```bash
 yarn add @symfony/webpack-encore --dev